juriad/advent2021/README.md

 Parsing hexadecimal and binary strings into a tree of objects was fun.
 The bignumber (bigger than integer) surprised, but Yaix has a nice support for them too - it represents them as plain old strings.

+## Day 17 - ColdFusion Markup Language (CFML)

+A markup language which you can write scripts in?
+Let's try it.
+Its syntax is very close to Java.
+The only difference is declaring variables with `var` and concatenating strings with `&`.
+It is more interesting by its ecosystem which I did not have time to explore.
+I did not manage to figure out how to pass parameters to the "script".

+The first task was simple once you draw it on a paper and remember arithmetic progression.
+The second was a boring simulation over all parameters, which were obvious thanks to the first task.
+In the last years there was a similar task that required simulation of coordinates separately.
+But no such trick was needed here; just the first task got simpler after this idea.

 # Lists

 ## Language pool